natacasey/natacasey.github.io/About.md

 - 2018 - Localization Project Management Certificate, Localization Institute
 - 2008-2009 - Master of Business Administration, Belarusian State University of Culture and Arts
 - 2004-2008 - Bachelor of Education, Minsk State Linguistics University

+I have always enjoyed volunteering my time and knowledge:

+- 2021 | Marketing Manager of Women in Localization Colorado
+- 2015-2016 | ESL and Resettlement Volunteer of Colorado Refugee ESL Program